fvaleri/strimzi-debugging/sessions/008/README.md

 pvc-d7b08cd6-8199-4cbf-9193-98f0f6a3a29d   1Gi        RWO            Retain           Bound    test/data-my-cluster-broker-12      gp3-csi        <unset>                          14m
 ```

-Now, delete all Kafka PVCs and PV claim references, just before creating the new PVCs with the new storage size.
+Delete all Kafka PVCs and PV claim references before creating new PVCs with the larger storage size.
-We have to use the same resource name that the operator expects, so that the new volumes will be bound on cluster startup.
+Use the same resource names that the operator expects to ensure proper volume binding during cluster startup.

 ```sh
 $ for pod in $KAFKA_PODS; do